Fill out the form to reach out with any questions or comments about our all-purpose cleaner, closed-loop systems, and environmental impact.

 We're happy to send you a copy of our SDS.
 Email us email@example.com to submit your request.

 Veles is made in New Jersey.

 In the last several years, many states and cities have mandated organic waste recycling for businesses.
 Meanwhile, there aren’t many options to divert it from landfills.
 We partner with commercial waste haulers, who collect separated food waste from their clients.
 Rather than drive hours to a landfill or compost facility, they deliver it to our local biorefineries.
 Not only does this save money, but it takes heavy duty trucks off the road.
-At the moment, food waste at our demo facility is coming primarily from Google’s office in Manhattan.
 As we scale up, we will source from other businesses as well as municipalities just like a typical recycling facility.

 Food is made of organic compounds, and on average is primarily water.
 Our biorefining process, developed over six years, stabilizes and sterilizes food waste to be separated into these base components, which we can further refine and derive into organic chemicals.
 This means the base of Veles is made with water and active ingredients purified from food waste.

 Under a closed-loop system, the same materials are used over and over again to create new products.
 Instead of raw materials moving in a straight line from collection to manufacturing to purchase to the landfill, it’s a loop.
-The materials are always moving through this loop, never reaching an endpoint.
+The materials are always moving through this loop.